Fiona-T/knot-art/README.md

 - [#27](https://github.com/Fiona-T/knot-art/issues/27) As a registered user, I can see if I have saved a market already when viewing the markets list, so that I know if it's already saved in my profile or not
 - [#28](https://github.com/Fiona-T/knot-art/issues/28) As a registered user, I can remove a previously saved market from my profile so that it is no longer in my profile if I don't want to go to it
 - [#60](https://github.com/Fiona-T/knot-art/issues/60) As a user I can select a county to filter the markets by so that I can easily see just the markets in that particular county
+- [#80](https://github.com/Fiona-T/knot-art/issues/80) As a user I can see how many comments are on a market so that I can decide if I want to read them or not
+- [#88](https://github.com/Fiona-T/knot-art/issues/88) As a website owner I can see how many users have saved a market so that I can get an idea of how popular it might be
+- [#90](https://github.com/Fiona-T/knot-art/issues/90) As a user I can view markets that are in the past so that I can read the comments on them to get a feel for them if the market runs again

+#### Markets - comments
+- [#78](https://github.com/Fiona-T/knot-art/issues/78) As a registered user I can add a comment to a market so that I can share my views on a market with other users
+- [#81](https://github.com/Fiona-T/knot-art/issues/81) As a user I can read all the comments on a market so that I can see other users' opinions/questions on that market
+- [#84](https://github.com/Fiona-T/knot-art/issues/84) As a registered user I can edit a comment that I posted on a market so that I can correct the comment if needed
+- [#85](https://github.com/Fiona-T/knot-art/issues/85) As a registered user I can delete a comment that I posted on a market so that I can remove it if I don't want others to see the comment or I posted it in error

 #### User account set up, sign in and out
 - [#29](https://github.com/Fiona-T/knot-art/issues/29) As a site user, I can sign up for an account, so that I can enjoy the benefits of having an account e.g. saving delivery info